otahri/oci-setup-script/README.md

 # OCI Setup Script

-This script automates the creation of OCI compartments, VCNs, subnets, groups ... based on a provided configuration and data file, following this hiearchy :
+This script automates the creation of OCI compartments, VCNs, subnets, groups ... based on a provided configuration and data file, following this hierarchy :

 ![alt text](image.jpeg)